Baralong incidents: German memorandum

 The German government delivered a memorandum on the incident via the American ambassador in Berlin, who received it on 6 December 1915.
 In it, they cited six US citizens as witnesses, stating they had made sworn depositions regarding the incident before notaries public in the USA.

 The statements said that five survivors from U-27 managed to board Nicosian, while the rest were shot and killed on Herbert's orders while clinging to the merchant vessel's lifeboat falls.
 It was further stated that when Herbert ordered his Marines to board Nicosian, he gave the order "take no prisoners".
 Four German sailors were found in Nicosian's engine room and propeller shaft tunnel, and were killed.
 According to the witness statements, U-27's commander was shot while swimming towards Baralong.

 The memorandum demanded that the captain and crew of Baralong be tried for the murder of unarmed German sailors, threatening to "take the serious decision of retribution for an unpunished crime".
-Sir Edward Grey replied through the American ambassador that the incident could be grouped together with the Germans' sinking of SS Arabic, their attack on a stranded British submarine on the neutral Danish coast, and their attack on the steamship Ruel, and suggested that they be placed before a tribunal composed of US Navy officers.
+Sir Edward Grey replied through the American ambassador that the incident could be grouped together with three "German crimes" that also took place within 48 hours: the Germans' sinking of SS Arabic, their attack on a stranded British submarine on the neutral Danish coast, and their attack on the crew of the steamship Ruel after they had abandoned ship, and suggested that they be placed before a tribunal composed of US Navy officers.
+This was rejected by German authorities.

 German reaction

 A debate took place in the Reichstag on 15 January 1916, where the incident was described as a "cowardly murder" and Grey's note as being "full of insolence and arrogance".
 It was announced that reprisals had been decided, but not what they would be.

 Meanwhile, the Military Bureau for the Investigation of Violations of the Laws of War (Militäruntersuchungstelle für Verletzungen des Kriegsrechts) added Baralong's commanding officer, whose name was known only as "Captain William McBride", to the Prussian Ministry of War's "Black List of Englishmen who are Guilty of Violations of the Laws of War vis-à-vis Members of the German Armed Forces".

-HMS Baralongs actions caused the Kaiserliche Marine to cease conforming to the Prize Rules and to practise unrestricted submarine warfare.
-During the Second World War, it was cited as a reason for the Kriegsmarine to do the same.
 A German medal was issued commemorating the event.

-As a precaution to protect the ships against any reprisals against their crews, HMS Baralong was renamed HMS Wyandra and transferred to the Mediterranean.
+As a precaution to protect the ships against any reprisals against their crews, in October 1915 HMS Baralong was renamed HMS Wyandra and transferred to the Mediterranean.
 Baralong's name was deleted from Lloyd's Register.
 In 1916 Wyandra returned to the Ellerman & Bucknall Line under the name Manica.
 Nicosian was renamed Nevisian, and the crew was issued new Discharge Books, with the voyage omitted.

 Baralong's crew were later awarded £185 prize bounty for sinking U-27.